mechanomi/hunting-unicorns/your_first_hunt.rst

 You're looking for two important things:

 1. A glade or clearing with a diameter of less than 40 meters.
 For some reason, unicorns are often found in such areas.
 You can use this to your advantage.
-They also have the benefit of making it easier to use your long-range weapon.
+They also have the benefit of making it easier to set up a detection system and target your ranged weapon.
 2. A nearby area with good cover for hiding.
 Ideally, you will be totally hidden from the unicorn until the time comes to make the kill.
 The cover you select should make it as easy as possible to switch from cover to taking up aim.

 ..
 TIP::
    Plan to get to the forest for sunrise and to leave before sundown.
-This will increase your ability to hunt and your safety.
+This will increase your ability to hunt safely.
 Most enchanted forests are not too much fun after dark.

 Set Up The Detection System
 ---------------------------